 - Supply Chain Risk Management (SCRM) Program Management and Advisory Support

 Protective Domain Name System (DNS) Resolver Service (New Updates!)

 CISA’s Protective DNS Resolver (also known as DNS firewall) service neutralizes malicious DNS content used in cyberattacks using state-of-the-art DNS technologies and threat intelligence sources to secure query traffic, block government query traffic from reaching malicious domains, and alert security organizations within agencies when incidents occur.
 This service provides general name resolution services, supports modern DNS resolution protocols to protect data in transit, and overrides responses from public DNS records that threat intelligence sources identify as malicious.

-Cybersecurity Services on the Marketplace: Click on the “Services” and “Service Providers” links below for a list of initial cybersecurity services offered on CISA’s Cyber QSMO Marketplace, as well as a list of our service provider partners.
-Additionally, we provide for agencies’ reference, a listing of additional current Federal Shared Service Providers that 1.
-Do not currently align to a formal OMB designated area and 2.
-Have not yet been approved by the Cyber QSMO.
+Cybersecurity Services on the Marketplace: Select the “Services” and “Service Providers” links below for a list of initial cybersecurity services offered on CISA’s Cyber QSMO Marketplace and a list of our service provider partners, respectively.
+The Cyber QSMO formally validates services using an iterative validation process to ensure a service offering meets government recognized performance standards and requirements.
+Validated service offerings are indicated with a green checkmark .
+For federal enterprise transparency we provide for agencies’ reference, a listing of additional current Federal Shared Service Providers that: 1) Do not currently align to a formal OMB designated area and 2) Have not yet been approved by the Cyber QSMO.

 Have a Question?
 The Cyber QSMO is here to support your cybersecurity solutions needs and we want to hear from you.
 If you have a question about the Cyber QSMO and shared cyber services offered on the Marketplace, or are interested in becoming a federal shared service provider, please contact us at QSMO@cisa.dhs.gov.